yusmiatiliau/Plant_skimseq_methylation/README.md

     for i in {01..10}; do \
     samtools view -@ 16 -b -s$RANDOM.059 file.mapped.sorted.bam > file.10x.${i}.bam;
     samtools sort file.10x.${i}.bam -o file.10x.${i}.sorted.bam;
-    samtools index -@ 16 $DIR/bam/10x/1031.10x.${i}.sorted.bam; done
+    samtools index -@ 16 $DIR/bam/10x/Vv.10x.${i}.sorted.bam; done

 **Call methylation and split into each context (modkit + bedtools)**

-Call the methylation signal written in bam file, as a methylation level per site in a bedmethyl file using modkit pileup.
-Modkit motif used to create a motif reference bed file containing the chromosomal position of each CG, CHG, CHH, and 6mA context.
+Call the methylation signals in the bam files, as a methylation level per site in a bedmethyl file using modkit pileup.
+Modkit motif was used to create a motif reference bed file containing the chromosomal position of each CG, CHG, CHH, and 6mA context.
 Bedtools intersect was then use to split the bedmethyl files into each context.

     #Run modkit motif
     #example for CG context